olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 Routines often originate or terminate at a single process known as the “root”.

 For this introduction we'll look at the broadcast, where the root process sends data to all the other processes.
-One of the main uses of broadcasting is to send configuration parameters, like initial conditions, to all processes in a parallel program.
+The main uses of broadcasting is to send configuration parameters, like initial conditions or user input, to all processes in a parallel program.
+The data that you broadcast is initalized inside the MPI region and just for the root process.

-Te

 Here is the broadcast function:

 ```
 int MPI_Bcast(void *data, int count, MPI_Datatype datatype, int root, MPI_Comm comm)